 Previous repairs inexpertly carried out may have caused additional deterioration, particularly if executed in Portland cement.
 Portland cement tends to be very rigid, and therefore incompatible with early, mostly soft lime-based stucco that is more “flexible.”
 Incompatible repairs, external vibration caused by traffic or construction, or building settlement, can also result in cracks.
 Cracks usually permit the entrance of water and cause the stucco to fail.

 Testing should be done by a professional before attempting to repair any damage.
 Bulging or cracked areas are obvious places to begin.
 Unsound, punky or soft areas that have lost their key will echo with a hollow sound when tapped gently with a wooden or acrylic hammer or mallet.

 Which one is the right paint for my stucco building?

 Limewash or cement-based paint, latex paint, or oil-based paint are appropriate coatings for stucco buildings.
 Cement-based paints, most of which today contain some Portland cement and are really a type of limewash, have traditionally been used on stucco buildings.
 If the structure must be painted for the first time to conceal repairs, almost any of these coatings may be acceptable depending on the situation.
 Latex paint will not stick to chalky or powdery areas.
 Oil-based, or alkyd paints must be applied only to dry walls.
-Some contractors may suggest you to paint water-repellent coating on top of the stucco.
+Some contractors may suggest you to paint a water-repellent coating on top of the stucco.
 But it’s unnecessary.
 Stucco is protective enough.

 What kind of stucco should I use to totally replace the old material?